Intensional logic: Modal logic

 As mentioned, precursors of modal logic include Aristotle.
-Medieval scholastic discussions accompanied its development, for example about de re versus de dicto modalities: said in recent terms, in the de re modality the modal functor is applied to an open sentence, the variable is bound by a quantifier whose scope includes the whole intensional subterm.
+Medieval scholarly discussions accompanied its development, for example about de re versus de dicto modalities: said in recent terms, in the de re modality the modal functor is applied to an open sentence, the variable is bound by a quantifier whose scope includes the whole intensional subterm.

-Modern modal logic began with the Clarence Irving Lewis, his work was motivated by establishing the notion of strict implication.
+Modern modal logic began with the Clarence Irving Lewis.
+His work was motivated by establishing the notion of strict implication.
 The possible worlds approach enabled more exact study of semantical questions.
 Exact formalization resulted in Kripke semantics (developed by Saul Kripke, Jaakko Hintikka, Stig Kanger).

 Type-theoretical intensional logic

 Already in 1951, Alonzo Church had developed an intensional calculus.
 The semantical motivations were explained expressively, of course without those tools that we now use for establishing semantics for modal logic in a formal way, because they had not been invented then: Church did not provide formal semantic definitions.

 Later, the possible worlds approach to semantics provided tools for a comprehensive study in intensional semantics.
 Richard Montague could preserve the most important advantages of Church's intensional calculus in his system.
 Unlike its forerunner, Montague grammar was built in a purely semantical way: a simpler treatment became possible, thank to the new formal tools invented since Church's work.